apache/druid/docs/api-reference/sql-api.md

 The request body takes the following properties:

 * `query`: SQL query string.
-HTTP requests are permitted to include multiple `SET` statements to assign [SQL query context parameter](../querying/sql-query-context.md) values to apply to the query statement, see [SET statements](../querying/sql.md#set) for details.
+HTTP requests are permitted to include multiple `SET` statements to assign [SQL query context parameter](../querying/sql-query-context.md) values to apply to the query statement, see [SET](../querying/sql.md#set) for details.
 Context parameters set by `SET` statements take priority over values set in `context`.
 * `resultFormat`: String that indicates the format to return query results.
 Select one of the following formats:
   * `object`: Returns a JSON array of JSON objects with the HTTP response header `Content-Type: application/json`.
      Object field names match the columns returned by the SQL query in the same order as the SQL query.